 Pre Submission: CME Pub encourages the authors to verify the suitability of the article towards the desired CME Pub Journal.
 The authors are requested to send the abstract of their manuscript to the editorial office to identify its suitability.
 These abstracts will undergo a quick review and an appropriate advice regarding the choice of the journal will be provided.

-Submission: The authors could submit their manuscripts to the editorial office through the online submission system https://www.cmepub.com/manuscript_submission or they could alternatively send their articles to the Editorial office as attachment to the email.
+Submission: The authors could submit their manuscripts to the editorial office through the online submission system https://www.cmepub.com/manuscript_submission or they could alternatively send their articles to the Editorial office as an attachment to the email.

-All the articles should be submitted in .docx or Pdf format, and the images should not be embedded into the manuscript, but should be included as separate files.
-In cases of multiple files they could be compressed into RAR or ZIP files.
+All the articles should be submitted in .docx or Pdf format, and the images should not be embedded into the manuscript but should be included as separate files.
+In cases of multiple files, they could be compressed into RAR or ZIP files.